ashleighc207/react-matching-project/README.md

 #### If using http-server
 - spin up the server with `http-server`

 Once the server is up and running, navigate to `localhost:8000` to see the app in action!
-You'll see a random number and a snippet of text, with a super cool gradient.
-If you want a new random number, click the "New Number!" button.
-There is, for one number between 1-9, a special message. ;)
+You'll see a a slot machine type layout, where you can get new icons on every "spin"!
+And, they're food, because what's better than food and code together?

 #### Fork this repository:
 Click the Fork button in the top right